A1-Triard/media/README.md

 1. Create `media` directory in user `$HOME`, and place `refresh` script into it.

 2. On Linux install `pmount` utility.
-That's all.
+That's all, but if you also want to have correct device file access rights, perform the folloing steps.

+   2.1.
+Put `51-removable-disks.rules` to `/etc/udev/rules.d`.
+   2.2.
+Change group name in `GROUP="storage"` directive in this file from `storage`
+        to appropriate name in your distributive.
+Often it is `plugdev`.

 3. On BSD install `ntfsprogs` package/port, and perform the following steps.